top of page

 10: Cross-Country Steeplechase

-Overview - Students each run a set distance on a grass or dirt marked trail while jumping over hurdles set in their path.
+Overview - Students run a set distance on a grass or dirt marked trail while jumping over hurdles placed along the path.

 Track and Field Activities in PE: Cross-Country Steeplechase